-2.1 Bayesian Model Comparison
+Bayesian Model Comparison

-2.1.1 Posterior model probabilities
+Posterior model probabilities

-Given a set of probabilistic models indexed by m = 1..M and a data set Y, Bayesian Model Comparison (BMC) can be implemented as follows [24].
+Given a set of probabilistic models indexed by $m = 1 \dots M$ and a data set Y, Bayesian Model Comparison (BMC) can be implemented as follows [Kass and Raftery, 1995].
 Firstly, one requires a prior distribution over models, p(m).
 Typically this will be a uniform distribution indicating that no model is favoured a priori.
-One then needs the evidence for model m, p(Y|m).
+One then needs the evidence for model m, p(Y | m).
 The evidence is not straightforward to compute but the next section shows how it can be approximated.
 From the model prior and model evidence one can then compute the posterior probability of model m using Bayes rule

 This posterior distribution can be used in a number of ways.
-In Bayesian Model Averaging (BMA) p(m|Y) provides a weighting for combining model predictions.
-This has been used, for example, to improve EEG source localisation [38].
+In Bayesian Model Averaging p(m | Y) provides a weighting for combining model predictions.
+This has been used, for example, to improve EEG source localisation [Trujillo-Barreto et al., 2004].

-In this paper we use p(m|Y) for Bayesian model comparison.
-In section 4.1.3, for example, we compare the evidence of models with different hemodynamic basis sets.
+In this paper we use p(m | Y) for BMC.
+In a later section, for example, we compare the evidence of models with different hemodynamic basis sets.
 All the examples in this paper assume a uniform prior over models ie. p(m) = 1/M. The model with the highest posterior probability will therefore also have the highest evidence.
 This means that the model evidence alone can also be used for model selection.

-2.1.2 Approximating the model evidence
+Approximating the model evidence